-For the years ended December 31, 2022 and December 31, 2021, there were no network partners accounting for more than 10% of total revenue.
-For the year ended December 31, 2020, one network partner accounted for 15% of total consolidated revenue, all of which was recorded within the Insurance segment.
+For the years ended December 31, 2023 and December 31, 2022, and December 31, 2021 there were no network partners accounting for more than 10% of total revenue.

 Lenders and lead purchasers participating on the Company's marketplace can offer their products directly to consumers through brokers, mass marketing campaigns or through other traditional methods of credit distribution.
 These lenders and lead purchasers can also offer their products online, either directly to prospective borrowers, through one or more online competitors, or both.
 If a significant number of potential consumers are able to obtain loans and other products from Network Partners without utilizing the Company's services, the Company's ability to generate revenue may be limited.
 Because the Company does not have exclusive relationships with the Network Partners whose loans and other financial products are offered on its online marketplace, consumers may obtain offers from these Network Partners without using its service.